acdesouza/vraptor-gson-plugin/README.md

 ## CONFIGURATION

-1. Add the dependency to your, maven, project
+1. Add the dependency to your, maven, project:

     <dependency>
       <groupId>br.com.caelum.vraptor-contrib</groupId>